sthomsondiagram/NarlyFortuneTeller/prompts.md

 ---

 ## Ticket Formatting Rules (new)
-**Important:** Ignore any examples and testing text when generating the final ticket.
-Only output the ticket itself.
+**Important:** Do not include the example fortunes in the output.
+Only output the the generated response.
 Your response must be formatted as a **print-ready ticket**.
 The app will not format or clean your output.

 - Width: exactly **32 characters per line**.
 - All fortunes must be 30 words or less.
 - Wrap words at boundaries; never split a word across lines.
 - No trailing spaces at end of lines.
-- Never include code fences, titles, labels, or backticks.
 - Never truncate words.

-**Structure:**
-1. Centered header (32 chars):